sn0b4ll/python-pki/README.md

 Name | Description
 --- | ---
-help | Shows all available commands addca | Adds an new CA addcert | Adds an new Certificate, signed by an CA getcas | Shows all stored CAs getcerts | Shows all stored Certs getcertsforca | Show all Cert for an CA
+help | Shows all available commands genca | Adds an new CA gencert | Adds an new Certificate, signed by an CA getcas | Shows all stored CAs getcerts | Shows all stored Certs getcertsforca | Show all Cert for an CA